 Refactoring is modifying the internal structure of code without changing its behaviour.
 All functional tests should pass with the same results after the code has been refactored.
-If it behaves the same, why do we need to do it?
+But if it behaves the same, why do we need to do it?

 Refactoring is important to maintain the long-term quality of the code and platform of which the code is a part.
 If the developers don’t do some refactoring on a regular basis, “technical debt” will creep into the system.

 It will continue growing to the point where new development becomes difficult if not impossible.
+The “cost of change” curve will become impossibly high.
 In my experience, the overall technical debt of a system increases exponentially (not linearly) as the technical debt of individual parts increases.
 That is because the technical debt of a given part increases as the overall complexity and entropy of the system increases.